Connect with others who understand.

 Symptoms of Migraine

 The most common migraine symptom is intense head pain.
 Migraine pain may be felt in different ways.
-Besides migraine headache, migraine symptoms can include fatigue, nausea, vomiting, numbness, weakness, uncontrollable movements, depression, and mood swings.
+Besides migraine headache, symptoms can include fatigue, nausea, vomiting, numbness, weakness, uncontrollable movements, depression, and mood swings.

 Causes of Migraine

-Scientists don’t yet know what causes migraine, but it may involve changes in the brain stem — the lowest part of the brain, just above the spinal cord.
+Scientists don’t yet know what causes migraine, but it may involve changes in the brainstem — the lowest part of the brain, just above the spinal cord.
 Migraine also seems to be connected to altered levels of chemicals, known as neurotransmitters, that transfer electrical impulses between cells.

 Types of Migraine